10 Traits All Successful Entrepreneurs Share

 If you understand that failure is part of being an entrepreneur, you will take those failures and use them as learning experiences.
-Real world experience, even failing, will teach you more than you would ever learn in a classroom.
+Real-world experience, even failure itself, will teach you more than you would ever learn in a classroom.

 Passionate about his or her business

-You have to thoroughly enjoy what you are doing -- there will be long days and nights and at some points along the way your business will consume you.
-If you aren’t fully passionate about what you are doing the added stress and obstacles will build up on your shoulders and eventually be responsible for your collapse.
+You have to thoroughly enjoy what you are doing because there will be long days and nights, and at some points along the way your business will consume you.
+If you aren’t fully passionate about what you are doing, the added stress and obstacles on your shoulders will build up and eventually be responsible for your collapse.

-If entrepreneurs had the ability to see what was hiding around each turn it would make it much easier -- but unfortunately that is not the case.
-There can be surprises around every corner, even with a well thought out plan and strategy.
+If entrepreneurs had the ability to see what was hiding around each turn, that talent would make those challenges much easier.
+But unfortunately that is not the case.
+There can be surprises around every corner, even with a well-thought-out plan and strategy.

-If you are extremely adaptable it gives you the ability to respond quickly in any situation.
-This allows you to make decisions that will navigate you out of trouble and allow you to thrive in environments that would sink those that aren’t adaptable.
+If you are extremely adaptable, that characteriistic gives you the ability to respond quickly in any situation.
+This allows you to make decisions that will help you navigate out of trouble and allow you to thrive in environments that would sink those who aren’t adaptable.

 Good understanding of money management

-Have a clear financial map drawn out -- what are your essential monthly expenses and obligations?
+So, have a clear financial map drawn out: What are your essential monthly expenses and obligations?
 How much can you allocate monthly for items that fall outside of the “essential” category?
 Stick to your plan and make sure all founders and shareholders are on the same page.
 Money problems can destroy a business the same way they can ruin a marriage.

 Expert at networking

-A large collection of business cards and a huge contact list doesn’t make you an expert at networking.
-Building value-based relationships that are truly meaningful is what networking is all about -- these are the relationships that lead to business opportunities and long-term relationships that are mutually beneficial.
+A large collection of business cards and a huge contact list don't make you an expert at networking.
+Building value-based relationships that are truly meaningful is what networking is all about.
+These are the relationships that lead to business opportunities and long-term relationships that are mutually beneficial.

-I am constantly networking with people that can not only help my business currently, but also have the potential to help me in the future as well.
+I am constantly networking with people who can not only help my business at the current time, but also have the potential to help me in the future.
 Don’t be selfish when networking.
-You should always know how you can help someone and provide value to them before even thinking about how the relationship will be potentially beneficial to you.
+You should always know how you can help someone and provide value to him or her before you even think about how the relationship will be potentially beneficial to you.

 Ability to sell and promote

-If you watch the TV show Shark Tank then you have certainly heard Mark Cuban tell entrepreneurs on several occasions that knowing how to sell is an absolutely essential part of being a successful business owner.
+If you watch the TV show Shark Tank, you have certainly heard Mark Cuban tell entrepreneurs on multiple occasions that knowing how to sell is an absolutely essential part of being a successful business owner.